2graphic/graph-interpreter/design_document.md

 ### Steps

 1. User creates a new graph or opens an existing graph.
 2. User selects to export graph as an image in Sinap.
+See the Menu sketch.
 3. User selects the options associated with exporting such as type of image and resolution.
 4. User selects location to save the image.
 5. Sinap saves the image according to the options selected in the specified file location.